ksu-is/Password-Generator-Project/README.md

 # Password-Generator-Project
 This will be a project that creates a password for the user based off of user input.
-It will take in data from the user like length and create a secure randomly generated password.
+It will take in data from the user to determine what ype of password the user would like.
+The user will have to decide the length, casing and special characters.
+I will be adding a simple interface so it is easier to interact with this program.
+The goal of this project is to make it easier for users to create a complex safe password with minimal effort.